nikhils10/Multivariate-Analysis--Oil-Price-Prediction-Using-LSTM-GRU-/README.md

 Mean Squared Error(MSE),Mean Absolute Error(MAE), R2 Score.(Time Series)

 ## Actionable Insight
-Behaviour of Oil price and whether to invest it in or not.
+Understanding behaviour of Oil price and whether to invest it in or not.

 ## Tools & Libraries Used
 - **Python 3.6**